AmirrezaNasiri/laravel-course-roadmap/README.md

 A Roadmap for my Laravel Course

 ## Requirements
- - Being familiar with programming approach
+ - Being familiar with the programming approach
- - Having a few weeks of experience with PHP
+ - Having a few days of experience with PHP

 ## Sessions

----

 ### Phase 0x0: 🤓 Intro
-#### 1
+#### 1 📑
 ##### Preparation
 - Slides
 - Examples In Simple Words